benjystanton/benjystanton.github.io/src/about/index.md

 ## Summary

 I’m an hands-on interaction designer, product designer and user experience (UX) designer.
 I have experience in the public and private sector.
-I’m at my best when working in agile, multidisciplinary teams that care about user-centred design.
+I love working with agile, multidisciplinary teams that care about user-centred design.

 I love working on designs from start to finish, including: